The entry requirements for the Masters Framework in Health Sciences are drawn up in accordance with the University’s regulations.

 For students of a relevant pathway who meet the specific optional module entry requirements, there is also the opportunity to achieve learning that meets professional requirements for independent or supplementary prescribing, mentorship or practice teaching.

-- Develop a systematic knowledge and critical understanding of healthcare from a global perspective.
+- Students will develop a systematic knowledge and critical understanding of healthcare from a global perspective.

-- Gain transferable skills necessary to be able to make decisions that require the exercise of personal autonomy, including initiative, problem solving, leadership and reflexive capacity in complex and or unpredictable situations.
+- Learn transferable skills necessary to be able to make decisions that require the exercise of personal autonomy, including initiative, problem solving, leadership and reflexive capacity in complex and or unpredictable situations.

-- Gain a critical awareness of current problems and/or new insights, some of which are at, or informed by, the forefront of the academic disciplines of healthcare sciences.
+- Evidence a critical awareness of current problems and/or new insights, some of which are at, or informed by, the forefront of the academic disciplines of healthcare sciences.

-- You will discuss and provide critical comments on research evidence and scholarship within areas of healthcare sciences.
+- Comprehensively discuss and provide critical comments on research evidence and scholarship within areas of health and healthcare sciences

 Qualification and course duration